j-u-p-iter/regexp-parser/EXPRESSION_GRAMMAR_EVOLUTION.md

 3. The next expression we'll add is the MultiplicativeExpression.
 This expression includes * | / operators despite the fact it's called "multiplication", because actually to devide by 5 is to multiply by 1/5.

 ```
-ExpressionStatement      => MultiplicativeExpression;
+ExpressionStatement      => AdditiveExpression;
-MultiplicativeExpression => AdditiveExpression ((* | /) AdditiveExpression)*;
+AdditiveExpression       => MultiplicativeExpression ((+ | -) MultiplicativeExpression)*;
-AdditiveExpression       => Literal ((+ | -) Literal)*;
+MultiplicativeExpression => Literal ((* | /) Literal)*;
 Literal                  => NumericLiteral | StringLiteral;
 NumericLiteral           => NUMBER;
 StringLiteral            => STRING;
 ```

 The multiply operator has the higher precedence than the additive operator.
-It means that in the grammar the production rule for the MultiplicativeExpression should come before the AdditiveExpression, because the parser should be able to find the multiplication expression at first.
-The grammar for the MultiplicativeExpression production is similar to the grammar for the AdditiveExpression.
-Operand and operators are different, but the structure of the grammar is the same.
+It means that in the grammar the production rule for the MultiplicativeExpression should come after the AdditiveExpression.
+Parser goes matching from the top of the Grammar tree to the bottom.
+The later the production rule is in the grammar the deeper it will be in the result AST tree, the earlier it will be executed.
+So, the rule of thumb - if you want the production is executed and evaluated earlier - the it should be located deeper in the grammar and result in the AST tree.